Our Impact

 PROJECT: Hildegard House Expansion Project

-PROJECT IMPACT: A meaningful life and a peaceful, dignified death for at least 68 more people per year.
+PROJECT IMPACT: A meaningful life and a peaceful, dignified death for at least 68 more people each year.

 AWARD: $100,000